Skip to Content

 Temperatures can rise extremely quickly inside cars and RVs.
 Exposure to high temperatures can be fatal to your pet far more rapidly than you might think.

-That’s right – regardless of ambient temperature, if the sun is shining the interior temperature of a vehicle will rise dramatically.
+That’s right – regardless of ambient temperature, if the sun is shining, the interior temperature of a vehicle will rise dramatically.
 Not only that, but 80% of that rise in temperature will occur within the first half-hour.

-Regardless of the fact that these studies weren’t conducted using RVs in particular, we all know how quickly an RV’s interior can heat up.
+This means that life-threatening temperatures can occur more quickly than you may think, even in an RV.
+In fact, due to what is essentially a greenhouse effect, the sun can warm a vehicle’s interior dramatically even on cool days.
+This is because the sun heats the air mass trapped under the glass.
+Although Stanford’s studies weren’t conducted using RVs in particular, we are all aware of how quickly an RV’s interior can heat up.
 Those of us who’ve been in our rigs, regardless of their size, understand the power of the sun to quickly heat the interior.

 And this is why a device that monitors the temperature inside the rig and alerts you to changes is very important for many RVers.